tmbtech/saywat-/README.md

 This is a minimal start for using systemjs and jspm when building react components.

-This is not meant to be using in production, but as a starting point to making test that are compiled using babel in the browser
+This is not meant to be using in production, but as a starting point to making test apps that are compiled using babel in the browser

 ## Install
 * clone this repository